syre-data/docs/source/get_started/quick_start.rst

 		.. note::
 			When naming files and folders avoid using spaces.
 Use underscores (_) or hyphens (-) instead.

 		Notice that we didn't include the ``description`` data in the Container file for Recipe A. If we're not going to use a field we can just leave it out.
 We also added a new ``metadata`` field.
-This allows us to attach data to our data.
+This allows us to attach metadata to our data.
 Child Containers inherit the metadata from their ancestors, but can overwrite it by declaring a new value with the same name.

 		On to the batches.
 From the Recipe A Container, make two new folders called ``batch-1`` and ``batch-2`` and make them Containers.